openworld-community/ows-events-api/README.md

 npm run typecheck
 # Log ESLint errors and warning to console
 npm run lint
-# Run prettier formatting on all app.
+# Run prettier formatting on the whole app.
 Logs files which were formatted
 npm run format
 ```